pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

 * `.bss`:
     * This section contains our *un*initialized (and zero initialized) variables that need to be placed into RAM and *zero initialized* by our startup code.

+* `.heap`:
+    * This section represents where the heap would start.
+We use it to store a `heap_start` symbol for our `_sbrk` system call implementation.
+That's technically all we need, but we can do an extra little hack to check if we have enough space for our minimum heap and stack sizes by increasing the `.heap` section size to the sum of the minimum heap and stack sizes.
+This way the linker will warn us (or even throw an error) if there is not enough space left over for the minimum heap and stack sizes that we specified.

 These are just the bare-minimum set of sections.
 More complicated systems might have separate sections for an A/B firmware bootloader, with firmware partiion A and firmware partition B, for example.